About Autodesk, Inc.

-The Manufacturing segment, about 25% of revenue, makes prototyping software for manufacturers of automotive, industrial machinery, consumer, and building products.
-The segment's lead product is Autodesk Inventor.
+The Manufacturing segment, which generates more than 20% of revenue, makes prototyping software for manufacturers of automotive, industrial machinery, consumer, and building products.

 The AutoCAD and AutoCAD LT business, which accounts for close to 30% of revenue, is the home of Autodesk's flagship product and biggest revenue producer, AutoCAD.
 The companion product, AutoCAD LT, allows sharing of documents.

 The Media and Entertainment segment, more than 5% of revenue, offers computer animation programs such as Autodesk Maya, for design visualization, visual effects, and games production.

 Autodesk's revenue is spread among its major geographic regions.
-The US is Autodesk's biggest single market, accounting for about a third of sales, but the Europe, Middle East, and Africa region generates 40% of sales and the Asia/Pacific region accounts for about a fifth of sales.
+The US is Autodesk's biggest single market, accounting for about a third of sales, but the Europe, Middle East, and Africa region generates roughly 40% of sales and the Asia/Pacific region accounts for about 20% of sales.
 The company's products are translated and localized for users who speak German, French, Italian, Spanish, Russian, Japanese, Korean, and simplified and traditional Chinese.
 Autodesk is based in San Rafael, California.